 But let us assume, for argument’s sake, that nudity is unacceptable but for inside your own heavily fortified bathroom.
 What about depictions of the human body?
 Colleges throughout the country bring live nude models into the classroom.
 And these classes are not nearly as rare as you might think.
 The public recreation center next to my house, where my daughter studied drawing and sculpting, offered human figure study using live models.
 People also seem to accept the unclad body in Classical or Renaissance art, so while comic books are never allowed to show Wonder Woman’s nipples, nor can Disney ever hope to make an accurate Tarzan or Jungle Book film, not a single customer has ever complained to me about the topless mosaic mermaids in my restaurant.

 In X-Men: First Class, the character Mystique, played by Jennifer Lawrence, decides that to be true to herself, she will stop hiding behind clothing.
 Even though her natural “body” is blue, with some scales added over her “naughty” bits, her closest friend, Charles Xavier, is shocked, remarking, “Why are you naked?”
-In the followup movie, X-Men: Days of Future Past, Mystique uses her acrobatic skills to effortlessly take out her enemies, in nothing but her blue skin.
+In the follow-up movie, X-Men: Days of Future Past, Mystique uses her acrobatic skills to effortlessly take out her enemies in nothing but her blue skin.
 Does this make Mystique a naturist mutant?
 Is she even really naked?
-Or does her mutated physiology make her like an animal, for whom clothing is extraneous?
-Perhaps the concept of nudity is limited to our own species, and that, not needing clothes, Mystique is exempt from the rules of our society.
+Or does her mutated physiology make her like an animal for whom clothing is extraneous?
+Perhaps the concept of nudity is limited to our own species, and, not needing clothes, Mystique is exempt from the rules of our society.